bacdillon/AutomationPlayground/UiPath/Basic API Integration Extracting Data from a REST API into Excel/Readme.md

 ## 2. Business Context

-Many business and technical processes need data pulled from an external system that only offers an API — supplier catalogs, market data, contact directories, and public data sources are common examples.
+Many business and technical processes need data pulled from an external system that only offers an API for supplier catalogs, market data, contact directories, and public data sources are common examples.
 Once retrieved, that data is often needed in a familiar, easy-to-use format like Excel, so it can be reviewed, shared, filtered, or fed into another process.
 Being able to reliably call an API repeatedly and consolidate the results into a spreadsheet is a common, practical automation need.

 ## 3. Business Problem

-This project is a **skills demonstration** using a public test API (`randomuser.me`), rather than a specific live business system — but it mirrors a genuinely common automation challenge:
+This project is a **testing demonstration** using a public test API (`randomuser.me`), rather than a specific business system, but it mirrors a genuinely common automation challenge:

 - **Manually calling an API multiple times and copying the results is slow and tedious**, especially when many records are needed.
-- **Raw API responses (JSON) aren't business-friendly** — most business users want data in a spreadsheet, not a block of code-like text.
+- **Raw API responses (JSON) aren't business-friendly** most business users want data in a spreadsheet, not a block of code-like text.
 - **The number of records needed often varies** from one situation to the next, so a rigid, one-size script isn't as useful as one that can be told how much data to pull.

 ## 4. Project Objectives